eamckenzie/GettingAndCleaningData/README.md

 ## Files in this directory:
-  README.md           = This file, describing the analysis and the files in this directory. run_analysis.R      = The R script used for performing the analysis.
+  README.md           = This file, describing the analysis and the files in this directory.

+  run_analysis.R      = The R script used for performing the analysis.
 Takes UCI HAR Dataset.zip,
                         unzipped, in the working directory, as input.
 Gives UCIHAR_tidy.txt as output.

   CodeBook.md         = A code book describing variables, dataset, and clean up work performed.

   UCIHAR_tidy.txt     = The tidy dataset submitted on Coursera, output from the R script.
 Contains the
                         means of each variable's mean and standard deviation across the observations of each individual performing each activity.
 In other words, each row is an individual performing one activity, and each column is the mean of a single variable's mean or standard deviation.
+Space-separated text file with header, no row names, 40 observations and 80 variables (1 factor followed by 79 numeric).

   UCI HAR Dataset.zip = The original data, input to the R script.
 Contains its own README file.

 ## Details of run_analysis.R: